-Engine editor includes rich set of tools for scripting.
+The NeoAxis editor includes a rich set of tools for scripting.
 Following methods for scripting are supported: classic C# programming, C# scripts, visual workflow scripting, advanced object types creation capabilities.

-Script is a simple C# code, but it lacks class description, and it does not define used namespaces.
+C# script is a simple C# code, but it lacks a class description, and it does not define used namespaces.
 Only class components are described (methods, attributes, fields).
-This is main difference between C# script and usual C# file.
-C# script is a kind of an abstract file - it does not even have a name.
+This is the main difference between C# script and usual C# file.
+C# script is a kind of abstract file, it does not even have a name.

 Following image features simple C# script.
-Code contains definition of the method.
+The code contains a definition of the method.

-Next image shows somewhat more complex script, which consists of two methods.
+The next image shows a somewhat more complex script, which consists of two methods.
 One of those methods is public.

-C# scripts is a part of basic functional of NeoAxis Engine.
-Engine editor has built-in script editor.
-There are special components for scripts integration.
+C# scripts is a part of a basic functional of NeoAxis Engine.
+In addition to the built-in script editor, there are special components for their integration.

-On the image below, simple script is used.
+In the image below the example of a simple script.
+The rotation of the sky is animated depending on the time.
 Skybox object has nested script component.
-And Skybox's rotation field is bound to "Method".
-So now, every time the Rotation field is requested, it would call script's "Method".
+Skybox's rotation field is bound to 'Method'.
+So now, every time the Rotation field is requested, it would call a script's 'Method'.
 This method will be executed during rendering, when skybox's parameters would be requested.

 Here's the script's code.